Shannan Gilbert was not a Gilgo Beach serial killer victim

 shannan gilbert hyoid

-An autopsy photograph of Gilbert’s hyoid.
-This bone is from the midline of the neck.
+This is an autopsy photograph of the hole in Gilbert’s hyoid.
+The hyoid is from the midline of the neck.

-During a radio interview on “On LI In The AM”, Ray claimed that someone created this hole using some kind of instrument:
+During a radio interview on “On LI In The AM,” Ray said that someone may have created this hole using some kind of instrument:

 “When somebody gets strangled, those (hyoid) horns crack and snap off.
 Those horns are gone.
 And there’s a hole drilled right through the middle of the hyoid bone by some kind of instrument.
 Whether it was a needle or a drill, we don’t know.”

-Here, Ray is suggesting that someone went through the effort of drilling a neat 4.7mm hole into Gilbert’s hyoid before strangling her.
+Here, Ray is suggesting that someone went through the effort of drilling a neat 4.7 mm hole into Gilbert’s hyoid before strangling her to death.

 john ray attorney